F0lak/dm_open_ref/ref/DM/preprocessor/warn.md

 +   #warn Text
 <!-- -->
 **Args:**
-+   Text+ a warning message to display
++   Text: a warning message to display

 The #warn directive displays the specified message as a